ofZach/ofDocs/chapter6.md

 Also you can play by trying to put outside down, rotate and flip the image.
 This are good exercises to train your self.

-Powerfull and flexible.
+Powerful and flexible.
 Isn't? well there are more options.
 If you see the vertex we are repeating lot of positions and texture coordinates.
 That's because it's making one triangle every three vertex.
 We can tell the openGL to make triangles re-using the last to vertexes.
 This mode it's call **TRIANGLE STRIP** and it will need that we change the order we deliver the vertex in order to re-use the information of the first triangle.

 	ofMesh myMesh;
     myMesh.setMode(OF_PRIMITIVE_TRIANGLE_STRIP );